MicrosoftDocs/power-platform/power-platform/faqs-copilot-data-security-privacy.md

 ---
-title: "FAQ about Copilot data security and privacy for Dynamics 365 and Power Platform "
+title: "FAQ for Copilot data security and privacy for Dynamics 365 and Power Platform "
 description: "This FAQ discusses Copilot data security and privacy in Power Platform and how Copilot responsibly uses AI capabilities."
 author: sericks007
 ms.date: 01/11/2024